 Maybe I should have seen her off-kilter ridge and titled ears as markers of an unbalanced puppy.
 Maybe I should have wondered why the littermates all made way when the runt in the red collar came storming through.
 But I can’t say I wasn’t warned.

-John’s final words to me as I carried Penny to the car were, “Watch out for that one, Will.
-She’s a troublemaker.
+John’s final words to me as I carried Penny to the car were, “Watch out for that one.
+She’ll test you.
 But remember, I wouldn’t give her to you if you weren’t ready.”

 I wasn’t ready.
 I was too comfortably adapted to my world.